Table of Contents

 - Cloud VPN is quick to setup and test hybrid connectivity

 - Understand limitations of Cloud VPN esp.
-3Gbps limit.
+3Gbps limit per tunnel.
 How it can be improved with multiple tunnels.

 - Cloud VPN requires non overlapping primary and secondary IPs address between on-premises and GCP VPC networks